Introducing Nuemark: A Markdown dialect for rich, interactive content

 Manage content like a hacker

 Nuemark lets you manage content like a hacker without the complexity of large systems like WordPress or Contentful.
-Instead, you'll approach content from a software development perspective: the content is stored in Git and you manage it with your preferred editor like VS Code or Sublime Text.
+Instead, you'll approach content from a software development perspective: The content is stored in Git and you manage it with your preferred editor like VS Code or Sublime Text.

 [.]